List of publications in chemistry: Aquatic Chemistry, Chemical Equilibria and Rates in Natural Waters

 Description.
 This book covers the full spectrum of the discipline including acid/base equilibria, carbonate chemistry, mass transfer, complexation, sorption phenomenon, oxidation/reduction, colloid chemistry, and flocculation/coagulation.
 The authors generally present the material using a ground up approach that emphasizes fundamental principles of thermodynamics and kinetics.

 Importance.
 The publication is one of the most widely cited texts in environmental chemistry.
 In 1999, Stumm and Morgan received the Stockholm Water Prize for their contributions in the field.
-The citation specifically mentioned Aquatic Chemistry where it was described as a "seminal book" which is "used in education all over the world".
+The citation specifically mentioned Aquatic Chemistry where it was described as a "seminal book" that is "used in education all over the world".